EliAndrewC/l7r/setting/RokuganHistory.md

 Merchants do not actually produce anything, but only buy and sell what others produce.
 Therefore they are the least valued among the heimin class.
 Below heimin are hinin, or non-people.
-Hinin include entertainers, criminals and eta.
+Hinin include entertainers, criminals and burakumin.
 Entertainers produce nothing of value and promote low moral standards, so they are considered to be hinin.
 Criminals violate the law of the Emperor thus harming the Empire and therefore have no rights inside the Celestial Order.
-Eta are the untouchable class, so rendered by the uncleanness of their professions.
+Burakumin are the untouchable class, so rendered by the uncleanness of their professions.
-Eta include tanners, butchers, nightsoil carriers, undertakers and torturers.
-Anybody who handles blood, human waste or who kills animals for a living is an eta.
+Burakumin include tanners, butchers, nightsoil carriers, undertakers and torturers.
+Anybody who handles blood, human waste or who kills animals for a living is an burakumin.

 Within this Celestial Order all humans have their place in the Empire and contribute to the moral and physical welfare of the Empire according